janepan9917/janepan9917.github.io/_posts/2022-04-06-canto-iv-pound.md

 > Hear me.&nbsp; &nbsp; Cadmus of Golden Prows! <br>
 > The silver mirrors catch the bright stones and flare, <br>

 Now, Pound invokes the name of several mythological figures associated with rebuilding or rebirth.
-"Anaxiforminges" -- literally, "lords of the lyre", or hymns -- refers to Apollo, who helped Poseidon build the walls of Troy with the music of his lyre (Ovid Heroid. xvi.
-180).
-Aurunculeia is a reference to a celebratory wedding song addressed to the bride Vinia Aurunculeia, written by the Roman poet [Catullus' poem 61](http://www.perseus.tufts.edu/hopper/text?doc=Perseus%3Atext%3A1999.02.0006%3Apoem%3D61).
+"Anaxiforminges" -- literally, "lords of the lyre", or hymns -- refers to Apollo, who helped Poseidon build the walls of Troy with the music of his lyre[^lyre].
+"Aurunculeia" refers to Vinia Aurunculeia, the bride for whom the Roman poet Catallus wrote a [celebratory wedding song](http://www.perseus.tufts.edu/hopper/text?doc=Perseus%3Atext%3A1999.02.0006%3Apoem%3D61).
 Cadmus is the founder of Thebes; the "Gold Prows" are  the golden dragons that sat at the figureheads of his ships.

 There is a tension between the still-burning ruins of Troy and the figures Pound has chosen to evoke.
 Apollo both created Troy and later sent a devastating plague upon its people [^apollo].
 Cadmus raised the walls of Thebes from the blood-soaked lands of Boeotia [^cadmus] and later led his Thebans in the pillaging of Troy.
 Given Helen's role in causing the Trojan war, the invocation of a wedding song lauding the beauty of a bride "fair as Venus" is indeed deeply ironic.
 Regardless of its ambiguous portrayal, there is an clear cyclism (or dualism?) between creation and destruction [^wasteland].

+[^lyre]: Ovid Heroid. xvi.
+180

 [^wasteland]: This same idea, applied to life and death, will feature prominently in T.S.
 Eliot's _The Wasteland_.